matomo-org/matomo-java-tracker/README.md

 docker-compose exec matomo sed -i 's/localhost/localhost:8080/g' /var/www/html/config/config.ini.php
 ```

-After the installation you can run `MatomoJavaTrackerTest` in the module `test` to test the tracker.
+After the installation you can run `MatomoTrackerTester` in the module `test` to test the tracker.
 It will send
 multiple randomized
 requests to the local Matomo instance.